 “On this spot the people of California are building a memorial to honor those firefighters who lost their lives protecting our neighborhoods, our homes, our families and our dreams.“

 With one hurdle conquered, the next challenge was to secure funding to build the structure.
-In 1993 Governor Wilson signed two bills that would help CPF acquire the funds needed to build the memorial: the California Firefighters’ Memorial Income Tax Check-off, and the California Firefighters’ license plate.
-The income tax check-off provides a way for all Californians to honor their state’s firefighters by choosing to donate a portion of their expected state tax refund to the memorial.
+In 1993, Governor Wilson signed two bills that would help CPF acquire the funds needed to build the memorial: the California Firefighters’ Memorial Income Tax Check-off, and the California Firefighters’ license plate.
+The income tax check-off provided a way for all Californians to honor their state’s firefighters by choosing to donate a portion of their expected state tax refund to the memorial.

 On April 6, 2002, the California Firefighters’ Memorial was officially unveiled.
 The families of fallen firefighters were invited to Sacramento to honor their lost loved ones and share their memories with others.
 Governor Gray Davis, along with CPF President Dan Terry, joined more than 2,000 uniformed firefighters to honor their lost colleagues.
 This emotional event was followed by the First Annual Ceremony on May 22, 2003, which honored those who lost their lives during the year following the memorial’s dedication.

 California will continue to rely on the self-sacrificing bravery of those who put their lives on the line for public safety.
-And sadly Californians will continue to honor those who have lost their lives in the line of duty by immortalizing their names on the monument’s memorial wall.
+Californians will continue to honor those who have lost their lives in the line of duty by immortalizing their names on the monument’s memorial wall.

 For more information about California’s firefighters and the California Department of Forestry and Fire Protection, visit the CDF Firefighters website.